ConesaLab/acorde/README.md

 ### Contact
 Note that *acorde* is currently under development.
-If you encounter a problem, please [open an issue](https://github.com/ConesaLab/acorde/issues) via GitHub or send an email to angeles.arzalluz@gmail.com.
+If you encounter a problem, please [open an issue](https://github.com/ConesaLab/acorde/issues) via GitHub or send an email to angeles.arzalluz [at] gmail.com.

 ### References